The 90 Day NYC Pet Law

 This means you may not hide the pet from your landlord or their agents (eg, the Super or any repairmen), and the landlord must be aware or should be aware of the pet.

-If you have a dog, “openly and notoriously” is easy to prove if you're taking the animal out the front door a few times a day to go to the bathroom.
+If you have a dog, “openly and notoriously” is easy to establish in court, as you're probably taking the animal out the front door a few times a day to go to the bathroom.

-If you have a cat, someone coming by to make repairs in your apartment and seeing the cat or its belongings should suffice to establish "openly and notoriously".
+If you have a cat, someone coming by to make repairs in your apartment and seeing the cat or its belongings should suffice.

 Put up a Pet Alert sticker ($6) on your front door and take a picture of it to get a timestamp.
 Keep a record of the dates and times any repairmen came to your apartment or saw you and your pet in the hallways.